 Step 5: Roll the egg across the shaving cream.

 Now here's where the magic happens.
 Place the egg on one end of the baking dish on top of the shaving cream and roll it across the dish in one direction.
 Use the skewer, rather than your fingers, to roll it.
 As the egg rolls across the shaving cream, it picks up the swirl pattern.
 Depending on its size, each baking dish lined with shaving cream and swirled food coloring will decorate three to four eggs.
 Once the egg has gone across the shaving cream, the distinct swirls are muddied and you should not use that section again.
 When all the shaving cream and dye has been used, scoop the remainder out, wash the pan and start over again with fresh shaving cream and dye.

 Carefully remove the egg from the shaving cream with your fingers, holding it at the top and bottom ends so you don't disturb the swirls.
-Wear vinyl or plastic gloves to keep dye from getting on your fingers.
 Place your eggs on a plate to allow the color to set for about 30 minutes.

 Rub a paper towel very gently around the egg to remove any excess shaving cream.

 And you're done!
 For this we say, go ahead and put all your eggs into one basket.
 It'll make a beautiful display.